WonderYard/vivarium/README.md

 To give you an idea of what the API can offer and how intuitive it can be to reason about rules and conditions, we recreated the most popular cellular automaton: [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Now featuring (with a little bit of imagination) orange cats 🐈

 > We suggest you to read about Game of Life and how it works before continuing reading.
 If you don't understand clearly what the following code is representing, it's okay!
-Visit the **WIP** [docs] for a gentler introduction to cellular automata and what vivarium is meant for.
+Visit the [docs](https://vivarium.orangenote.dev) for a gentler introduction to cellular automata and what vivarium is meant for.

 ```typescript
 const vi = vivarium();